 “The Faraces are just incredible.
 It’s impossible not to have a good experience with those people, they are the kindest people, they are just so generous.”

 He admits that by default it takes a special type of person to sign up and share their life and resources with an adolescent hockey player, however Joe and Kristen Farace, along with their three children Molly, Anthony and Mya, made his change from Sarnia to Peterborough particularly easy.

 The Milton Menace have announced the addition of Israeli-born Daniel Nikandrov to the 2020-2021 coaching staff.

 Nikandrov comes to the Menace from York University, where he spent last season as an assistant coach and video coach. pic.twitter.com/yHzQjKOWFy

 “Anyone who’s willing to open their home and take that risk, that’s a show of character.
 Everything about it was great and they made my transition so much easier.
 If I was in a different situation than that I don’t know how much I could have benefited the Petes, but they made every single day easy for me.”

 His relationship with the Faraces has extended far beyond his time in Peterborough as Nikandrov doesn’t miss a Mother’s Day or Father’s Day text to Kristen and Joe, and reunites with the family at the rink when the kids play hockey in Toronto.

 Nikandrov recently graduated from York University with a degree in Business and Society, and wrapped up his initial season as an Assistant Coach with the men’s varsity hockey team.
+It was recently announced that he has been hired as an Assistant Coach with the OJHL’s Milton Menace.
 His arguably late start in hockey and personal development along his career makes for an excellent case study for the benefits when a little more fun and a little less pressure is injected into minor hockey.